lokalise/i18n-ally/README.md

 ### No editting / translating
 Since javascript/typescript can be very complex and there is not a proper way the let machine decide where to update the changes.
 We disabled all the writing features on `.js`/`.ts` locales and there is no plan to support them in the future.

+## 🌍 Help translate this extension

+This extension itself supports i18n as well, it will be auto matched to the display language you used in your vscode editor.
+If you would like to help translate this extension, you can do it by following steps.

+1. Fork this repo and clone it to you local machine
+2. Copy `package.nls.json` to `package.nls.<locale-code>.json` in the root of the repo
+3. Translate every single messages in new json file you created.
+4. Commit the changes and make a PR to this original repo

+We would recommend you to use vscode with `vue-i18n-ally` installed.
+It can helps you translate itself. 😁

 ## 📅 TODOs

 We have not determined schedule to implement the TODOs.
 If you would like to see them implemented, please open an issue and share your use cases.